chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 We selected all features at this stage and let the nodes be active or quiet depending training.

+#### `inc_angle`

 Further improvements might refine this section using a published transformation method.

 Finally, the incidence angle has been preprocessed by filling NaNs by the mean and dropping the entry with the lowest angle as noted above.

 ### Implementation
+As always, the first thing we do is separate our training data into training and validation subsets.
+With a validation size of 12.5% of the training DataFrame, we have 1402 training tensors and 201 validation tensors out of 1604 total tensors.
+Testing data will be loaded later and scored by Kaggle.

+By visualizing 4 random ships and icebergs, we can detect the general characteristics allow us as humans to discriminate ships and icebergs (ships having regular/straight edges with sometimes a haloed effect, but the CNN will zero in on to pick apart the harder cases.

+I set the batch size to something manageable and a multiple of my processors, for my own comfort and to take advantage of parallel processing.
+Then, a Keras augmentation generator was created that will allow us to randomly create slightly

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_